- Biological Inventions

-Patents have been granted in various biotechnology fields such as genetically engineered plants, human genetic sequencing, recombinant DNA molecule, diagnostic kits, stem cells, isolated nucleic acid encoding a gene and DNA related inventions such as preparing vectors, primers etc, but it was not the same before genetically engineered microorganism was granted a patent first.
+Patents have been granted in various biotechnology fields such as genetically engineered plants, human genetic sequencing, recombinant DNA molecule, diagnostic kits, stem cells, an isolated nucleic acid encoding a gene, and DNA related inventions such as preparing vectors, primers, etc, but it was not the same before genetically engineered microorganism was granted a patent first.

-The patenting of genes and/ or DNA sequences has always been popular in the US, European Union (EU) and Japan.
+The patenting of genes and/ or DNA sequences has always been popular in the US, the European Union (EU), and Japan.
 However, patenting of DNA sequences/ genes per se was not allowed in India until January 2005, but processes involving recombinant DNA technology to produce proteins involving a gene or DNA sequence was a patentable subject matter.
-Following the third amendment of the TRIPS agreement, product patents for DNA, RNA or genetic inventions are also included as a patentable subject matter.
+Following the third amendment of the TRIPS agreement, product patents for DNA, RNA, or genetic inventions are also included as a patentable subject matter.

-This blog would be addressing patentability aspects of DNA based primers, Genes and Gene Sequencing and comparison of granted patents of same patent family in three main jurisdictions i.e. USA, Europe and India.
+This blog would be addressing patentability aspects of DNA-based primers, Genes and Gene Sequencing, and comparison of granted patents of the same patent family in three main jurisdictions i.e. the USA, Europe, and India.

 Important Case Study

 2013 was a major year for biotechnology (biotech) companies regarding patentable subject matter as United States Supreme Court, Ass’n for Molecular Pathology v.
 Myriad Genetics, Inc. decided deoxyribonucleic acid (DNA) was not a patentable subject matter.